We're a Fun, Relaxed Physical Therapy Clinic Looking For...

 - Not feeling like I had much patience for my home life, because work was so physically/emotionally/chaotically draining.

 Corporate healthcare is generally more concerned with money than patient outcomes.
 Expectations placed on clinicians are generally unrealistic since admin positions are far removed from direct patient care.
-And getting in trouble for low productivitiy is more likely than ever getting called out for questionable ethics.
+Then there are the mandates.
+What about having healthy people providing the health care?

 Therefore, I choose to have each therapist see one person at a time, max of 6 patients a day, with 15 min breaks between clients for bathroom breaks, documentation, or just take a drink of water and read up on the next person.